lashford/modern-web-template/tutorial/index.md

 ```

-Notice here we have added the **ng-app** directive to the html tag, this binds the angukar app to this page and when loaded will construct the app for us.
+Notice here we have added the **ng-app** directive to the html tag, this binds the Angular app to this page and when loaded will construct the app for us.
 Each of the *CoffeeScript* files are compiled into individual Javascript files that need adding as resources to the single page.

 Now we can add a routes entry and a controller to serve this single page, [Routes](https://github.com/lashford/modern-web-template/blob/master/conf/routes) [Controller](https://github.com/lashford/modern-web-template/blob/master/app/controllers/Application.scala)